rhalff/dot-object/README.md

 }
 ```

-## Using a different seperator
+## Using a different separator

-If you do not like dot notation, you are free to specify a different seperator.
+If you do not like dot notation, you are free to specify a different separator.

 ```javascript
 var Dot = require('dot-object');